-This section provides an overview of the compensation awarded to, earned by, or paid to our principal executive officer and our next two most highly compensated executive officers in respect of their service to us for the fiscal year ended December 31, 2021.
+This section provides an overview of the compensation awarded to, earned by, or paid to our principal executive officer, our former principal executive officer, and our next two most highly-compensated executive officers in respect of their service to us for the fiscal year ended December 31, 2022.
 We refer to these individuals as our named executive officers.
 Our named executive officers are:

-Michael K. Lester, our President and Chief Executive Officer; J. Michael Bruff, our Chief Financial Officer and Treasurer; and Gwen H. Booth, our Chief Operating Officer.
+Kenneth Burdick, our Chief Executive Officer; Michael K. Lester, our former President and Chief Executive Officer; Danish Qureshi, our President and Chief Operating Officer; and David Bourdon, our Chief Financial Officer and Treasurer.